venkataramanik/SCM-AI-ML/README.md

 ### **About Me**

-I'm Venkat Krishnan, a Digital Innovation & Architecture leader with over two decades of global experience.My career has focused on helping clients across logistics, automotive, CPG, and retail translate technology into tangible business value[cite: 76]. [cite\_start]I specialize in shaping enterprise architecture, driving supply chain modernization, and building scalable platforms that deliver measurable outcomes[cite: 78, 81, 84].
+I'm Venkat Krishnan, a Digital Innovation & Architecture leader with over two decades of global experience.My career has focused on helping clients across logistics, automotive, CPG, and retail translate technology into tangible business value[cite: 76]. [cite\_start]I specialize in shaping enterprise architecture, driving supply chain modernization, and building scalable platforms that deliver measurable outcomes.
 This portfolio is a practical extension of my work, exploring how predictive analytics and intelligent systems can optimize core SCM functions.

 -----